Jeff Jarrett

 Jeffrey Leonard Jarrett (born July 14, 1967) is an American professional wrestler and professional wrestling promoter.
-He is signed to All Elite Wrestling (AEW), where he both wrestles and serves as Director of Business Development.
+He is signed to All Elite Wrestling (AEW).
 He is also the founder of the revived Acclaim Entertainment.

 Beginning his career in his father Jerry Jarrett's Continental Wrestling Association (CWA) in 1986, Jarrett first came to prominence upon debuting with a country music star gimmick in the World Wrestling Federation (WWF, now WWE) in 1993.
 Over the next nine years, he alternated between the WWF and its main competitor, World Championship Wrestling (WCW).
 After WCW was purchased by the WWF in 2001, Jarrett joined the upstart World Wrestling All-Stars (WWA) promotion.
 In 2002, Jarrett and his father together founded NWA: Total Nonstop Action (NWA-TNA, now Total Nonstop Action Wrestling).
 After departing the promotion in 2014, Jarrett founded another new promotion, Global Force Wrestling (GFW).
 After a failed merger between TNA and GFW, he cut ties with TNA.
 Jarrett then wrestled in Mexico for Lucha Libre AAA Worldwide before returning to WWE in January 2019 as an on-screen talent and producer.
 He departed WWE once more in August 2022, making his debut with AEW that November.

 Jarrett has headlined multiple pay-per-view events, including TNA's flagship annual event, Bound for Glory, on two occasions (in 2005 and 2006).
 A third-generation wrestler, Jarrett has had over 80 championship reigns throughout his career, among them the NWA World Heavyweight Championship (six times), WCW World Heavyweight Championship (four times), and AAA Mega Championship (twice).
 He was inducted into the TNA Hall of Fame in 2015 and the WWE Hall of Fame in 2018.